ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Phantom</summary>

-+ Phantom Form and phasing use a soul energy bar instead of hunger.
++ Phantom Form and phasing use soul energy instead of hunger.
 + Actively phasing will drain soul energy much quicker than just using phantom form.
 + Soul Energy regenerates naturally, but can be accelerated by killing mobs or being around soul fire.
 + Golden items and blocks have a repelling effect on phantoms.